gitlabhq/gitlabhq/doc/integration/akismet.md

 creating spam via the GitLab API.
 Detected spam will be rejected, and an entry in the "Spam Log" section in the Admin page will be created.

+> *Note:* As of 8.10 GitLab also submits issues created via the WebUI by non project members to Akismet to prevent spam.

 Privacy note: GitLab submits the user's IP and user agent to Akismet.
 Note that adding a user to a project will disable the Akismet check and prevent this from happening.